 This system is one of the most widely accepted and implemented approaches to tackling child labor.
 It allows us to track child labor in our supply chain and to work closely with families and communities to provide the right support.

 “I have been coaching Delphine on best practices for her farm since 2016,” Alphonse remembers.

 CLMRS is built around community facilitators like Alphonse, who visit households, raise awareness on the types of child labor, and identify children engaged in harmful work — work that is defined as “mentally, physically, socially or morally dangerous and harmful to children and/or interferes with their schooling,” according to the International Labour Organization.

 Child labor is a complex problem.
 Even after receiving support, a child may still engage in hazardous work.
-For that reason, constant monitoring is central for the success of the CLMRS.
-Alphonse stayed close to Anne and her grandmother, and it was that relationship that secured Anne’s return to school.
+For that reason, monitoring is central to success.

 “Being in the intimacy of a family is a strong act; by sharing the good and bad times, you build a trust that nothing can alter,” Alphonse says.
 “Anne knows today that with me she has found a surrogate father and that I monitor her results very closely as I do for my own children.”